 Madhava: Descendant of Madhu (a Yadava or Madhava patriarch).
 A title of Krishna.

-Madhyama: The middle stage of sound as it develops from silent to fully audible or spoken.
+Madhyama: Moderate; the middle stage of sound as it develops from silent to fully audible or spoken.
 Sound in its subtle form as it exists in the mind/psyche before its gross manifestation.

 Mahabharata: The world’s longest epic poem (110,00 verses) about the Mahabharata (Great Indian) War that took place about three thousand years ago.
 The Mahabharata also includes the Bhagavad Gita, the most popular sacred text of Hinduism.